Oxyhydride/Sredictio/README.md

 More on how the sentiments were obtained can be found in the `Get Sentiment` directory, in a file called `README.md`.

+## What's with the spreadsheet?
+`Sredictio Data Tracking.xlsx` is an excel spreadsheet used to document all the tests done on the data and on the A2C agent.

+There spreadsheet currently contains 3 previous tests on the data and on the model.
+For the tab on `Training Data on Performance`, read the `README.md` file under the `TDoP` subdirectory.

-# Credits
+## Credits
-Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).
+- Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).

-Sentiment data scraped from [Straits Times](https://www.straitstimes.com/) articles.
+- Sentiment data scraped from [Straits Times](https://www.straitstimes.com/) articles.

-Cover image taken from [pensoft.co.ke](https://www.pensoft.co.ke/stocks-backgrounds-ultra-hd/).
+- Cover image taken from [pensoft.co.ke](https://www.pensoft.co.ke/stocks-backgrounds-ultra-hd/).